kevsiraki/portfolio/README.md

 # Portfolio
 <p>A unique portfolio website with a contact form and an easy-to-use file structure for you to work upon.</p>
 <p>
-	Aimed towards promoting a simple yet effective paradigm, this portfolio features seperation of concerns following the MVC approach and uses only vanilla JS and PHP. #dontusejsframeworksforeverything
+	Aimed towards promoting a simple yet effective paradigm, this portfolio features seperation of concerns following the MVC approach and uses only vanilla JS and PHP.
+The code follows a singleton pattern with proper dependency injection.

+  The backend features separate models and controllers for contact form interaction and page visit tracking, ensuring structured code organization and efficient handling of user interactions and analytics.
 </p>
 <p><a href="https://www.kevinsiraki.com/"> Demo</a><p>
 <h3>Structure</h3>